 8. Chill on an outdoor patio for brunch in Palermo

 Palermo is a great neighbourhood to walk around in and explore.
 Filled with restaurants, bars and little shops you'll find lot's to do here.
 Enjoy a healthy and organic veggie lunch at Artemisia or sit back with an excellent coffee at Salvaje Bakery.
 Both places are off the beaten path things to do in Buenos Aires.

 9. Read, sip wine and enjoy the wonderful architecture of Falena bookstore & wine bar

 The moment you walk into the bookstore your eyes are taken by the wonderfully restored interior.
-Falena is a bookstore with wine lounge that has a wonderful rooftop patio that is the perfect setting for an intimate discussion or a day alone with a new book.
+Falena is a bookstore and wine lounge that has a wonderful rooftop patio.
+It's a hidden gem in Buenos Aires and the perfect setting for an intimate discussion or a day alone with a new book.

 11. Drink Mate

 It's not just a drink, it's a lifestyle.
 Mate or Yerba Mate is a caffeine rich tea that you drink with a perforated metal straw out of an interesting cup made from a gourd.
 It's different than drinking tea or coffee because you typically drink it over a long period of time, filling up your cup with hot water from a thermos over and over.
 It's like the opposite of a shot of espresso.

 While this bitter mixture was a too much to take in with our first cup, after a few days we really began liking the experience as the caffeine is not so jolting as coffee.

 Planning a trip to Argentina?
 Make sure to check out our 1 week Argentina Itinerary for the food and wine lover.